flopp999/Tibber-Domoticz/README.md

 This plugin will create two devices, current price and mean price for today

+Important, you must Allow new devices, in Domoticz, Setup-Settings-System-Hardware/Devices.

 Create a folder with name "Tibber" in "domoticz/plugins"
 Put plugin.py, tibberprice.zip, requirements.txt in that folder